afeld/python-public-policy/syllabus.md

 A student may work with other students.
 However, assignment solutions should not be identical to / copied-and-pasted from one another, and each student should submit theirs separately.
 In addition, students need to indicate who they worked with with each submission.

+Similarly, it is common practice to use code snippets found on the internet; these sources must be cited.

 Students are more than welcome to share approaches and code snippets in the Discussions, so long as they aren't giving the full solution away.

 All submissions must be made from a Jupyter notebook file, following [these instructions](https://python-public-policy.afeld.me/en/latest/README.html#turning-in-assignments).